 The Health Professional Loan Repayment Program encourages licensed primary care health professionals to serve in critical shortage areas in Washington State.
 The program provides financial assistance through either conditional scholarships or loan repayment.
 The loan repayment portion of the program provides educational repayment assistance to licensed primary care health professionals.
 Applicants agree to provide primary care health care in rural or underserved urban areas with designated shortages.

 In 2014, approximately 100 health professionals worked in underserved areas of Washington as a result of this program.
 Since 1990, the program has funded over 1,000 professionals serving in 38 Washington's 39 counties.
 Further, according to a recent national survey, over 80 percent of the recipient responders anticipate remaining in their health professional shortage service site for two additional years following their service term.

-The program is a two-step process.
-First the site must apply each year for approval.
+Healthcare sites apply annually to participate in the program.
 The eligible site list is posted in January when the provider application cycle opens.
-The second step is for the provider to apply and compete for an award.
+The provider may apply and compete for an award at that time.

 Eligible professions include: